ShotSpotter/xmos_usb_mems_interface/01Firmware/PDM_USB/PDM_USB/README.md

 * Taps: 48 (fixed)

 #### Second stage
-This is a Type I (odd) half-band filter.
-Every other coefficient is zero, except for the center coefficient. filter is implemented double-word load (`ldd`) instructions that walk over all 48 coefficients (47 taps plus a pad zero).
+This is a Type I filter.
+Filter is implemented double-word load (`ldd`) instructions that walk over all 48 coefficients (47 taps plus a pad zero).
 * low-pass anti-aliasing filter and 2:1 decimation
 * Input: 384 kHz
 * Output: 192 kHz
 * Taps: 47 (48 coefficients with pad word)

 #### Third stage
 This is a Type I (odd) filter.
-Unlike the second stage filter, it does not have any special properties.
 This filter is also implemented double-word load (`ldd`) instructions that walk over all 48 coefficients (47 taps plus a pad zero).
+I am using a half-band filter for the EM215, but since the same code is code for all microphones, no optimizaitons are made.
 * low-pass anti-aliasing filter and 2:1 decimation
 * Input: 192 kHz
 * Output: 96 kHz